callumreid/sayCast/README.md

 3. Run the core dev harness (text-input simulation for now): `pnpm dev`.
    - Use `SAYCAST_DRY_RUN=1 pnpm dev` to prevent actual Raycast/script execution while testing matching logic.
    - Type a phrase like `left half` or `quicktime recording` at the `sayCast>` prompt to exercise the matcher/executor.
-4. Build the native helper placeholder (optional while we wire IPC):
+4. Build the native helper:
    ```bash
    cd apps/native-helper
    swift build